 - The denizens of Rapture in BioShock are all addicted to ADAM.
 Spread across the city are vending machines that turn ADAM into mutations that let you shoot fire from your hands, turn invisible, and control minds.
 Even the relatively "normal" users of it are much stronger, faster or smarter than an average human.

-- There supposedly are normal individuals in Paragon City, but aside from the random invincible pedestrian (and maybe the occasional contact) you'll almost never meet them.
+- City of Heroes: There supposedly are normal individuals in Paragon City, but aside from the random invincible pedestrian (and maybe the occasional contact) you'll almost never meet them.
 This is especially true for anyone in the roleplaying community, unless the character in question is powerless as a gimmick.

 - Kingdom of Loathing It's a very minor part of the setting, but your character will do simple magic - things like lighting your way in dark areas, casting a fireball, etc - in a handful of non-combat adventures even if you aren't a spellcasting class.
 Perhaps not everyone can do magic, but it certainly seems that all Adventurers can.